 Turn on the IPv4 toggle.
 We are going to enter IPv4 DNS server details only.

-Now, enter preferred DNS and Alternate DNS from the above list of DNS servers.
+Now, enter the preferred DNS and Alternate DNS from the above list of DNS servers.

 Also, select the “Encrypted preferred, unencrypted allowed” option from the drop-down menu.